JeroenSlobbe/Tutorials/DockerHardening/readme.md

 ### 2.11.
 Secrets management

 Every application requires some sort of secret at some point.
-Maybe you want have access to a database and need to store a connectivity string, maybe you need to store a (hash of) a password to ensure a user can login, or maybe you want to make a call to a back-end API that requires a secret.
+Maybe you want to have access to a database and need to store a connectivity string, maybe you need to store a (hash of) a password to ensure a user can login, or maybe you want to make a call to a back-end API that requires a secret.

 Let's introduce two examples: